How to start a fish and chips shop

 A leasehold property is one you only own for a short period of time.
 Ownership is returned to the landlord when it comes to an end.

-Your lease will detail conditions such as whether you need permission to make alterations to the property, and whether you or your landlord have responsibility for maintenance and repairs.
+Your lease will detail conditions such as whether you need permission to make alterations to the property, and whether you or your landlord has responsibility for maintenance and repairs.

 A leasehold represents a smaller investment and is a good way to get started for someone fresh to the fish and chip shop industry.
 Make sure you properly understand the agreement before signing on the dotted line.